monkstone/monkstone.github.com/_posts/2019-03-11-ball_of_confusion.md

 ---

 ### JRubyArt Sketch
 Using the [default shaders](https://www.processing.org/tutorials/pshader/) with processing3, I managed to translate a GLGraphics sketch (from 2008) to run just fine in JRubyArt.
-Kudos to lazydog for original sketch code, I think I may raiding his back catalog for a bit.
+Kudos to lazydog for original sketch code, I think I may be raiding his back catalog for a bit.

 ```ruby
 # Ball of Confusion Sketch see original by Ben Notiaranni